natelollar/nlol-tech-art-tools/maya/nlol/defaults/readme_rig_parent_spaces.md

 - `base_parent` (str): Parent and scale constrain the base parent group, above the parent switch group.
     - May be used instead of a single "parents" object for a regular parent relationship.
     - Also, used when a point constraint needs full rotate parent constraint above, like for "use_point_constraint".
+    - Also, helpful if only enabling rotation switching.
     - May add multiple base_parent values.
+- `base_parent_enabled` (bool): Used instead of "base_parent".
+Copies and uses "parents" values for "base_parent".
 - `mirror_right` (str): Use left control data for the right side.
     - Currently works with any "left" or parents with suffix "_l".
     - See "left_to_right_str()" function.